 - 14.1.
-All transactions made in a foreign currency on the VISA Card will be converted into Australian currency by VISA Worldwide, and calculated at a wholesale market rate selected by VISA from within a range of wholesale rates or the government mandated rate that is in effect one day prior to the Central Processing Date (that is, the date on which VISA processes the transaction). - 14.2.
+You agree to reimburse us for any costs, fees or charges of any nature that may arise from a failure to comply with any exchange control requirements. - 14.2.
+All transactions made in a foreign currency on the VISA Card will be converted into Australian currency by VISA Worldwide, and calculated at a wholesale market rate selected by VISA from within a range of wholesale rates or the government mandated rate that is in effect one day prior to the Central Processing Date (that is, the date on which VISA processes the transaction). - 14.3.
 All transactions on the VISA Card, whether debit or credit (including reversals), made in a foreign currency or with a merchant or financial institution located overseas, or that are processed overseas are subject to an International Transaction fee.
-Please refer to the Fees and Charges brochure for the current conversion fee - 14.3.
+Please refer to the Fees and Charges brochure for the current conversion fee. - 14.4.
 Some overseas merchants and electronic terminals charge a surcharge for making a transaction using your VISA card.
 Once you have confirmed that transaction you will not be able to dispute the surcharge.
-The surcharge may appear on your statement as part of the purchase price. - 14.4.
-Some overseas merchants and electronic terminals allow the cardholder the option to convert the value of the Transaction into Australian dollars at the point of sale, also known as Dynamic Currency Conversion.
-These transactions are still considered international transactions and the international transaction fee will apply.
-Once you have confirmed the transaction you will not be able to dispute the exchange rate applied.
+The surcharge may appear on your statement as part of the purchase price.